Szezi/KinematicsSolverWebApp/README.md

 <h3 align="center">KinematicsSolverWebApp</h3>
   <p align="center">
 KinematicsSolverWebApp is a web application that allows users to create multi-users robotic projects to calculate Forward and Inverse Kinematics.
-Application allows user to fill information about themselves in profile page and see stats on dashboard. <br />
+Application allows user to fill information about themselves in profile page and see stats on dashboard.
+App allows also user to calculate fk&ik kinematics using api by giving parameter in url<br />
     <a href="https://github.com/Szezi/KinematicsSolverWebApp"><strong>Explore the docs »</strong></a>
   </p>
 </div>